ddeutils/ddedocs/docs/services/azure/batch/az-ba-with-docker.md

 manages a pool of compute nodes (virtual machines), installs the applications you want to run, and schedules jobs to run on the nodes.

-Sometimes however a container could be a more appropriate solution for simplicity and scaling than a virtual machine.

 ## :material-arrow-down-right: Getting Started

 ### Azure Container Registry